Jagan Mohan Reddy destroyed irrigation sector in Rayalaseema: Chandrababu Naidu | Politics

 - India

-TDP supremo N Chandrababu Naidu on Wednesday alleged that YSRCP chief and Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy has completely destroyed the irrigation sector in the Rayalaseema region of the state.
+TDP supremo N Chandrababu Naidu has alleged that YSRCP chief and Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy has completely destroyed the irrigation sector in the Rayalaseema region of the state.

 Naidu alleged that water was not supplied to even a single acre in the past five years and claimed that Reddy encouraged the free flow of spurious liquor, ganja (marijuana) and other drugs in every village of Rayalaseema.

-"My vision is to create assets and increase the revenue of everyone in the state while Jagan always works to loot the people only to fill his own pockets,'' he said at a public meeting named Prajagalam in Palamaneru.
+"My vision is to create assets and increase the revenue of everyone in the state while Jagan always works to loot the people only to fill his own pockets,'' he said at a public meeting 'Prajagalam' in Palamaneru on Wednesday.

 Further, Naidu noted that the time has come to put an end to the alleged wicked and cruel force of the YSRCP, claiming that everybody, including farmers who are ''not getting even the subsidies and minimum support price for any farm product'', is ready to defeat the ruling party.